sabia-group/How-Tos/docs/source/neb/neb-with-ase.rst

     The procedure outlined below was only tested for ``ase-3.25.0``.

 The python script for driving the simulation and all accompanying input files can be downloaded :download:`here <../_static/neb_ase_aims.tar.gz>`.
+Below I explain the key parts of the ``main()`` section in the python script.

 **********
 Band setup